After-Shock/Cloudbox-wiki/Radarr.md

    1. API Key: [[Your Jackett API Key|Jackett#3-adding-indexers-to-sonarrradarr]]

-   1. Additional Parameters: leave blank
+   1. Additional Parameters: _Leave Blank_

 1. Your settings will look like this: